Van Buren, MO Demographics

 A map of Van Buren's Population by Race

-Of the 1,082 places in Missouri, Van Buren is the 412th most populous.
+Van Buren is ranked the 354th most populous place in Missouri, out of 1,082 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Van Buren was ranked the 412th most populous place in the 2020 Census.

 Van Buren's White Population